alovajs/alovajs.github.io/docs/tutorial/03-client/01-strategy/05-use-form.md

 ### Multi-page/multi-step forms

-Many times we encounter situations where form items are divided into multiple pages, or filled in multiple steps, and submitted in a unified manner at the end, such as multi-step user registration, questionnaire filling, etc., and forms with multiple steps may have interdependence Relationship, if realized by itself will bring some trouble.
-And `useForm` realizes form data sharing, you can get the same form data in different pages or components, which solves the problem of multi-step form data dependence, and does not need to summarize form data when submitting, and can submit directly.
+Often you split a form across multiple pages or steps and submit it all at the end — for example, multi-step registration or a questionnaire.
+Multi-step forms may depend on each other, which is troublesome to implement by hand. `useForm` shares form data, so the same data is available in different pages or components.
+This solves the multi-step dependency and lets you submit directly without gathering the data yourself.

 When using, you need to set the id through `useForm`, and you can share the same form data between different pages with the same id.
 For example, we have a form that needs to go through 3 steps to fill out the form, and they will go through component A, component B, and component C respectively.